"Science" does not like to stop and reflect, but the important thing is "money".

 Researcher, Institute of Science in Society and Third World Network; deputy-editor of Science in Society.

-Astronomer, activist in GMO campaigns for Scientists for Global Responsibility, SGR
+Astronomer, activist in campaigns on GMOs for Scientists for Global Responsibility, SGR

 Prof. Bob Orskov OBE

-Head of the International Feed Resource Unit in Macaulay Institute, Aberdeen, Scotland; Member of the Royal Society of Edinburgh, FRSE; Member of the Polish Academy of Science
+Head of the International Feed Resource Unit at Macaulay Institute, Aberdeen, Scotland; Fellow of the Royal Society of Edinburgh, FRSE; Member of the Polish Academy of Science

 Dr. Michel Pimbert